Chinese Chicken Salad

 Can I use purple cabbage instead of green?

-I love mixing the green and the purple cabbage, as well as using them independently.
+I love mixing green and purple cabbage, as well as using them separately.

 Do I have to use almonds?

-No, I realize people have nut allergies, so just skip the almonds.
+No, I realize people have nut allergies, so just skip the almonds as needed.

 What can I serve with this salad?